Dan Fogelberg: Career

 WZZQ, a radio station in Jackson, Mississippi, gave Home Free a lot of airplay and some local promoters secured the City Auditorium in Jackson for a concert.
 They sold out the show in ten days and when they called Fogelberg's agent to let him know the show had sold out, he was in disbelief because Fogelberg had been playing in clubs with fewer than 100 people in attendance, whereas the City Auditorium had 2,500 seats.
-On February 22, 1974, this show was broadcast and recorded by WZZQ and can be found on YouTube.
+On February 22, 1974, this show was broadcast and recorded by WZZQ.

 Fogelberg's second effort was successful – the 1974 Joe Walsh-produced album Souvenirs.
 The song "Part of the Plan" became his first hit.
 Fogelberg also received contributions from the Eagles throughout the album.
 He had toured with the Eagles during this time.
 After Souvenirs, he released a string of gold and platinum albums, including Captured Angel (1975) and Nether Lands (1977).

 His 1978 Twin Sons of Different Mothers was the first of two collaborations with jazz flutist Tim Weisberg, which found commercial success with songs such as "The Power of Gold".

 Phoenix, from 1979, reached the top 10, with "Longer" becoming a #2 pop hit in 1980 and peaking at number 59 on the UK Singles Chart – his sole entry on that chart.
 This LP eventually sold two million copies.
 It was followed by a Top 20 hit "Heart Hotels".
 The album also reached number 42 on the UK Albums Chart, likewise his only entry on that chart.

 In 1980, Fogelberg appeared on the soundtrack to the film Urban Cowboy with his song "Times Like These".
 He performed live on television for the first time.

 The Innocent Age, released in October 1981, was Fogelberg's critical and commercial peak.
 The double album included four of his biggest hits: "Same Old Lang Syne", "Hard to Say", "Leader of the Band", and "Run for the Roses".
 He drew inspiration for The Innocent Age from Thomas Wolfe's novel Of Time and the River.
 A 1982 greatest hits album contained two new songs, both of which were released as singles: "Missing You" and "Make Love Stay".
 In 1984, he released the album Windows and Walls, containing the singles "The Language of Love" and "Believe in Me".